 - 1. Successfully earn an Associate's degree based on the existing parameters of the A+ program - 2.
-Earn a Bachelor's of Science degree from SBU in Biology
+Earn a Bachelor of Science degree from SBU within two years of completing the identified Associate's degree

-3. Have the following prerequisite courses completed by B.S. graduation and present on the transcript with at least a minimum grade of a "B" in each course (combined prerequisite GPA should be 3.25)[#]:
+- 3. Have the following prerequisite courses completed by B.S. graduation and present on the transcript with at least a minimum grade of a "C" in each course (combined prerequisite GPA should be 3.25)^#: - a.

-- a.
 Biology one semester, human or animal-based with lab component - b.
 Chemistry two semesters with lab component - c.
 Physics two semesters with lab component - d.
 Anatomy and Physiology two semesters with lab component - e.
 Statistics - f.
-Three psychology courses general, normal growth, abnormal development - g.
-Medical Terminology housed in PTH 2523 Intro to Physical Therapy - h.
-Exercise Physiology KIN 3073 Physiology of Exercise
+Three psychology courses general/intro, normal growth and development, abnormal - g.
+Medical Terminology housed in PTH 2523 Intro to Physical Therapy at a "B" or higher level (does not enter into prerequisite GPA calculations) - h.
+Exercise Physiology KIN 3073 Physiology of Exercise at a "B" or higher level (does not enter into prerequisite GPA calculations) - 4.
+Earn a combined overall GPA of 3.0 and prerequisite GPA of 3.25 - 5.
+Complete the GRE with a combined average of "45th" percentile across all content areas - 6.
+Complete 40 hours of professional physical therapy observation - 7.
+Complete 50 hours of community service international mission trips preferred - 8.
+Complete an application to the PT program during senior year, including an essay and references

 ^Repeated courses will be reviewed by the admissions committee for evaluation of acceptance.
-It is the general guideline that courses should not be repeated unless extreme circumstances are presented.

-#Course in Pathophysiology is highly recommended, but not required.
+It is the general guideline that courses should not be repeated unless extreme circumstances are presented. #Course in Pathophysiology is highly recommended, but not required.